Fact sheet: Labelling of cosmetics

 The following special conditions apply:

-- The ingredients must be indicated by the name used in the nomenclature of cosmetics as appears in "the list of cosmetic ingredients", INCI (International Nomenclature of Cosmetic Ingredients);
+- The ingredients must be indicated in descending order of weight by the name used in the nomenclature of cosmetics as appears in "the list of cosmetic ingredients", INCI (International Nomenclature of Cosmetic Ingredients);

-- Perfuming and aromatic compounds and their raw materials must be listed as "perfume" or "aroma".
-The list of ingredients must state separately the 26 allergen compounds in perfumes and aromas;
+- Perfume and aromatic compounds and their raw materials shall be referred to by the terms "perfum" or "aroma".
+The list of ingredients shall however state separately the 26 allergen compounds in perfumes and aromas;

-For decorative cosmetics placed on the market in a number of colour nuances, all dyes must be listed as used in the series when only the words "may contain" or +/- are added.
+- Colorants other than those intended to colour the hair may be listed in any order after the other ingredients.
+For decorative cosmetics placed on the market in a number of colour nuances, all colorants other than those intended to colour the hair in the series may be listed, if the words "may contain" or +/- are added.
 This applies for instance to lipstick, eye shadow, rouge, powder, mascara and nail varnish.